mwiencek/yarb/README.md

 While yarb shares API similarities with browserify and is even compatible with browserify transforms, it currently does not handle the full array of core modules (only `events`, `fs`, `module`, `path`, `stream`, `util`), and lacks most of the settings and behaviors that browserify has.

-This project served two purposes for me: (1) fixing a frustation after failing to patch browserify to suit my needs, and (2) learning better how to write node modules.
+This project served two purposes for me: (1) fixing a frustration after failing to patch browserify to suit my needs, and (2) learning better how to write node modules.
 Use browserify unless you know what you’re doing.

 ## Notes